No time to waste, yet everything to gain...

 Issue: Content not parsed correctly and again, suggesting IA issues.

-A SOLUTION WILL HAVE TO WAIT.
-SOME MORE TESTING, PLEASE!
+A SOLUTION WILL need MORE TESTING!

 -